andreisilviudragnea/solana-replay-history/README.md

 If you go into
 the [hourly](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560/hourly)
-directory, you will find the snapshot with highest slot less than [257207162](https://solscan.io/block/257207162), which is [257197855](https://console.cloud.google.com/storage/browser/_details/mainnet-beta-ledger-europe-fr2/257034560/hourly/snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst).
+bucket, you will find the snapshot with highest slot less than [257207162](https://solscan.io/block/257207162), which is [257197855](https://console.cloud.google.com/storage/browser/_details/mainnet-beta-ledger-europe-fr2/257034560/hourly/snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst).

-It is important to use the snapshot of the highest slot less than the tx slot, because ledger replay starts from the snapshot slot and it takes a long time, so the closer you are to the expected tx slot, the less replay work is needed.
+It is important to use the snapshot of the highest slot less than the tx slot, because the ledger replay process starts from the snapshot slot and it is a slow process, so the closer you are to the expected tx slot, the less replay work is needed.

 Let's download this snapshot in the `/mnt/ledger` directory (the download link is the public URL for [257197855](https://storage.googleapis.com/mainnet-beta-ledger-europe-fr2/257034560/hourly/snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst)